 The Therapy & Learning Center has offered pediatric therapy services since 1987.
 The clinic features a family friendly environment with its spacious and comfortable waiting area and treatment space for children to work with therapists on a variety of developmental skills.
+Physical Therapy services are provided in Building B located at 32 Garland Drive.
+Occupational and Speech Therapy are located at Building C/Pediatric Clinic at 10 Garland Drive.

 Physical therapy services are designed to help children develop and improve gross motor skills needed to function in everyday life.
 These include activities that enable children to reach gross motor milestones, such as rolling, creeping, walking, and running.
 Advanced gross motor skills such as jumping, hopping and skipping are areas that further improve a child’s coordination, balance, and strength.
 Interventions are based upon each individual child’s need and level of function.
 We have a wide range of expertise and equipment to access at the clinic, including our Lite Gait System and Treadmill.
 We also offer assistance with ordering orthotics as well as durable medical equipment which may include wheelchairs or other positioning aides.